-The Group's facilities may be exposed to the effects of natural disasters and other potentially catastrophic events, such as major accidents, armed conflicts, hostilities and terrorist attacks.
-This risk is increased by the broad geographical scope of the Group's operations and the fact that the Group's operations are commonly large, key infrastructure facilities.
 The Group's facilities may not be adequately protected or insured against all such events, see "- The Group's insurance policies may not always be adequate and may not cover all damage and losses" below.
 In addition, the Group may suffer adverse consequences from any such events affecting similar or related facilities in the countries or regions in which it operates, even if the Group's own facilities are not directly affected, particularly if the facilities affected are significant to the Group such as pipelines or transmission infrastructure upon which it is reliant.
 If any such events occur, this could materially and adversely affect a facility's operations and thereby have a material adverse effect on the Group's business, results of operations and financial condition.